Princely states of Pakistan: Lasbela

-Las Bela's ruler Ghulam Qadir Khan (1920–1988) acceded to Pakistan on 7 March 1948, and the accession was accepted by Pakistan on 17 March.
+Lasbela's ruler Jam Ghulam Qadir Khan (1920–1988) acceded to Pakistan on 7 March 1948, and the accession was accepted by Pakistan on 17 March.
 The state was a member of the Baluchistan States Union from 3 October 1952 to 14 October 1955, but it retained its internal autonomy.
-That came to an end in 1955, when Las Bela was incorporated into the new West Pakistan province and became part of the Kalat division.
-In 1962, Las Bela was detached from West Pakistan and merged with the Federal Capital Territory to form Karachi-Bela.
+That came to an end in 1955, when Lasbela was incorporated into the new West Pakistan province and became part of the Kalat division.
+In 1962, Lasbela was detached from West Pakistan and merged with the Federal Capital Territory to form Karachi-Bela.
 In 1970, it became the Lasbela District of the new province of Balochistan.